 1. Offer benefits through loyalty programs

 Customer loyalty programs provide customers with incentives to continue doing business with a brand.
-Some common methods include offering exclusive discounts or rewards to loyalty program members, providing members with early access to new products or services, and offering personalized service or support.
+Some common methods include offering exclusive discounts or rewards to loyalty program members, providing members with early access to new products or services, and offering personalized customer service or support.
 By investing in such loyalty programs, businesses can increase customer lifetime value and create a strong relationship with their customers.

 2. Engage with customers on social media